Activities at Lion Corporation (Korea)

 Moving forward, LCK will continue its partnership with Happy Alliance to contribute to improving children’s quality of life.

 - Happy Alliance is a network of enterprises, institutions and individuals that, based on sharing and cooperation, are working to bring about change by proactively addressing social issues.

 5 Hygiene Care Activities in Cooperation with Municipalities

 The declining birthrate is a social issue facing South Korea, and municipalities are promoting activities to counter it.
-Aiming to improve the birthrate, Lion Corporation Korea (LCK) has signed partnership agreements with municipalities and is implementing measures in cooperation with the government.
+Aiming to improve the birthrate, LCK has signed partnership agreements with municipalities and is implementing measures in cooperation with the government.
 To support the health of newborns, LCK provides a Hygiene Care Set to families who have recently filed birth certificates.

 In 2019, LCK signed partnership agreements with 35 municipalities and expanded this support initiative.
 In addition, LCK aims to reduce anxiety about rising health risks in South Korea stemming from environmental pollution, such as fine particulate matter (PM2.5), and provided information on correct hand washing steps to 93,000 households in 2019, for a cumulative total of about 100,000 households, along with Ai!
 Kekute hand soap.

 6 Supporting Healthy Living Environments for Socially Vulnerable People

 Health problems arising from poor living environments (such as sick building syndrome and issues caused by house dust) among the elderly and other socially vulnerable people have become a social issue in South Korea.
 The Korean Government has launched a support project (via the Korea Environmental Industry & Technology Institute affiliated with the Ministry of Environment) to tackle this issue in cooperation with companies, hospitals and municipalities.